ldiego73/micro-lambda-api/README.md

 - [License](#license)
 - [Support](#support)

+## About the library

+This library aims to abstract the logic to perform REQUESTs and RESPONSEs in a simple and easy way that allows you to focus on the development of your lambda functionality.
+It has a LOGGER implementation using JSON to have a better traceability and control of events when it is sent to CloudWatch or another log monitoring platform.

 ## Features

 - Integration with Gateway Lambda Proxy Integrator API using REST API or HTTP API.
 - Integration with ALB Lambda Target Support.
 - Enabling CORS for requests.
 - No external dependencies.
-- You can use the separate `Request` and `Response`.
-Without requiring the final
+- You can use the separate `Request`, `Response` and `Logger`.
-- Midleware router to run after all middleware and routes have been completed.
+- The final middleware router runs after all routes and middleware have completed.
-- Creating multiple routers to handle different versions.
+- Creation of multiple routers with different versions.
+- Enable logger using `process.stdout` and `process.stderr`.
-- Typescript support
+- Typescript support.

 ## Installation